 Typically, student loans are disbursed in two payments a year — once per semester.
 To confirm this is the case at your school, reach out to your college’s financial aid office for more information.

-The specific timeline for your financial aid money to reach you depends on your school’s policy.
-You can have a good idea of the timeline based on the type of money you are receiving:
+You can have a good idea of the timeline based on the type of money you are receiving

-Repeat Undergraduate Borrower, Direct Loans: Funds are received at least 10 days prior to the start of the term
+Repeat Undergraduate Borrower, Direct Loans: Funds are received at least 10 days before the start of the term

-That said, the process might be different, depending on whether you borrowed federal student loans from the Department of Education or private student loans from a bank or credit union.
+The process might be slightly different, depending on whether you borrowed federal student loans from the Department of Education or private student loans from a bank or a credit union student loans.